Finding course information

 Pre-approval of choice of courses abroad

-- Please make sure that you upload the courses with the correct name and course code in English.
+- Please make sure that you upload the courses with the correct name in English, course code and local credits.

-- You need to add a syllabus of the course (including content, prerequisites and course literature) as well as a link to the source.
+- You need to add a syllabus of the course (including content, prerequisites, course literature, information about study level) as well as a link to the source.
 Note, don't add a course catalogue, add only the specific course syllabus.
 Copy/paste in a file if needed.

-- It is important that you study the equivalent number of credits for fulltime workload while on exchange.
-Fulltime at JU is 30 ECTS.
-You can see the fulltime equivalence in Intapps, it differs between the universities.
+- It is important that you study the equivalent number of credits for fulltime study workload while on exchange.
+Fulltime studies at JU is 30 ECTS.
+You can see the fulltime equivalence in local credits in Intapps/MOA, it differs between the universities.